WMD-group/WMD-group.github.io/d_links.md

 ## Materials Design Toolkit

-Note: this list is not comprehensive, but contains tools we use and some we develop
+Note: this list is not comprehensive, but contains tools we use, some we like, and others that we develop

 ### Databases and Simulation Frameworks